 When I worked as a freelance alterations tailor, I had some clients who had to have an extensive wardrobe for all of their social events and professional engagements.
 And I started to FIX what already exists.
 I didn't see it that way at first, but I was using my creative and professional expertise in design to go in and alter, now I call it fix, an existing designer's work.

 In short, I did enjoy a lot of my clients, and I wanted to help them.
 I also appreciated what they taught me about fit.
 But I did not enjoy tailoring.
-While I learned so much about how to work with existing items and to understand the problems of fit, and its a one person at a time exchange.
+While I learned so much about how to work with existing items and to understand the problems of fit.

-Also, by being asked to fix what exists, another person's pattern and design, I used all of my creative energy and critical thinking to do that- and I did not design very much because I spent all my energy fixing.
+Also, by being asked to fix another person's pattern and design, I used up my capacity of creative energy and critical thinking.
+I did not design very much because I spent all my energy fixing.
 Creative energy is NOT an unlimited supply, so it's important to learn how you spend it.
-Now that I see this cost, I can no longer offer that service, which is why I advocate going to the contacting the right people to get questions answered.
+Now that I see this cost, I can no longer offer that service, which is why I advocate contacting the right people to get questions answered.

 2. The problems with fashion can best be solved one person at a time, not by other people telling you what's the ethical thing to do.